simonsirak/BDPT/README.txt

 CODE
-The code reuses the skeleton from Lab 2 of the rendering track, mainly for the purpose of using SDL and the provided Cornell Box.
-The triangle intersection is also reused from Lab 2 (which was written by me).
+The code reuses the skeleton from Lab 2 of the rendering track, specifically the SDL wrapper functions and the provided Cornell Box (excluding lights and data structures).
+The triangle intersection is also reused from Lab 2 (but was written by me).
 The rest of the code was written by me, with inspiration from the online book PBRT and Eric
 Veach's PhD thesis.